-Let's consider the Capitalocene.
-That's not an argument about geology.
-It's a mockery of how bourgeois science is used to narrate the history of capitalogenic climate change.14 It mocks the absurd claim that Man is "overwhelming the great forces of nature."15 That phrase is wrested from one of the Anthropocene's early programmatic statements.
+Let's consider the Capitalocene (Moore 2017a, 2018).
+This is not an argument about geology.
+It's a mockery of how bourgeois science is used to narrate the history of capitalogenic climate change.
+I poke fun at the absurd claim that Man is "overwhelming the great forces of nature" (Steffen et al. 2007).
+That phrase is wrested from one of the Anthropocene's early programmatic statements.
 It also summarizes the ecosocialist consensus, which merely substitutes an abstract capitalism for abstract Man.
+But the critique of capitalism, if it is to gain any revolutionary traction, must offer a historical reconstruction of capitalism in and through webs of life, which are producers and products of class struggle, and the real content of the law of value.

-That Marx and Engels formulated historical materialism as a critique of Man and Nature is rarely recognized.16 Just as Marx ridiculed Malthus for his slavish adherence to a "natural law" of population, so the Capitalocene thesis reveals the Anthropocene as an ideological con job, a "libel on the human race?"17 In identifying the class-historical origins and development of capitalism as the prime mover of accelerating biospheric crises, the Capitalocene thesis excavates the world-historical movements underpinning the present conjuncture.18 No less significantly, it reveals Popular Anthropocene's ideological work and the degree to which ecosocialist thought has been hostage of bourgeois naturalism and humanism.
+That Marx and Engels formulated historical materialism as a critique of Man and Nature is rarely recognized (Moore and Antonacci 2025).
+Just as Marx ridiculed Malthus for his slavish adherence to a "natural law" of population, so the Capitalocene thesis reveals the Anthropocene as an ideological con job, a "libel on the human race!"
+(Marx 1969: 25).
+In identifying the class-historical origins and development of capitalism as the prime mover of accelerating biospheric crises, the Capitalocene thesis excavates the world-historical movements underpinning the present conjuncture (Patel and Moore 2017).
+No less significantly, it reveals the ideological alchemy that turns earth system science into Good Science, a set of claims about the collision of Man and Nature and the imperative for state-of-emergency climate politics.
+This latter is the Popular Anthropocene, an ideological and institutional web of generously-financed academics, policy wonks, and cultural outlets committed to narrating the climate crisis as anthropogenic-and emphatically not capitalogenic.
+The world-ecology argument has consequently highlighted the Popular Anthropocene's ideological functions and social basis, in the process underlining the degree to which ecosocialist thought has been hostage to bourgeois naturalism and humanism (Moore 2017c).

-The Capitalocene is therefore an invitation to unthink the ideological power of the Anthropocene and other expressions of the Environmentalism of the Rich.19 The latter's deliberate blurring and blending of science and ideology has for centuries been fundamental to imperialism and its Cheap Nature regimes.
-Every time imperialist ruling classes have been threatened, there is a
+The Capitalocene is therefore an invitation to unthink the ideological power of the Anthropocene and other expressions of the Environmentalism of the Rich (Martínez-Alier 1993).
+The latter's deliberate blurring and blending of science and ideology has for centuries been fundamental to imperialism and its Cheap Nature regimes.
+Marxists call it a "double transfer," a recurrent ideological process through which Big Science internalizes bourgeois ideology, then uses scientific output to justify capitalism (Foster and Cark 2008).